 Jane is a website designer and Neal is the founder of Present & Correct, a creative stationery store.
-They both love sparks very much.
+They both love sparks on the matchstick boxes very much.
 The matchbloc created by the two people is used to publish their collection of advertising matchbox photos.

 It's interesting to read their posts.
 A few words marked on the advertising matchboxes are mostly rare Czech, polish and Russian.
 Jane and Neal usually rely on Google translate for annotation.
 Sometimes when they feel that their words are too vague, they will ask for help in the picture notes.
 Although there are not many replies, someone will always come forward for emergency every time.
 But even if you can't understand any of the above words, it doesn't matter.
 You can understand a general idea by simply reading the picture.

 These advertising matchboxes are well preserved, with some rough texture on the surface, which can still be clearly presented.
 What is more surprising is that although the content is mostly national themes or advertising, simple lines and colors outline a variety of vivid patterns in the narrow picture.
 Because of this, many collectors seek vintage matchboxes for sale.